Discover Kampot

 Kampong Trach: Kampot's Best Kept Secret

-Forty kilometers outside of Kampot, just past Kep, is the small town of Kampong Trach.
-This unassuming town suffered immensely in the past: it was both a target for American bombings and one of the major strongholds of the Khmer Rouge, who terrorized the region as late as 1994.
-Before that, it had been one of the main hubs between Vietnam and Phnom Penh, rivaling Kampot for importance in the region.
+Forty kilometres outside of Kampot, just past Kep, is the small town of Kampong Trach.
+This unassuming town suffered immensely in the past: it was both a target for American bombings and one of the major strongholds of the Khmer Rouge, who terrorised the region as late as 1994.
+Before that, it had been one of the main hubs between Vietnam and Phnom Penh, and rivalled Kampot for importance in the region.
 Today, nothing remains of the town’s original Chinese shophouses and French villas; everything was razed by the Khmer Rouge.

 Limestone hills around Kampong Trach